 - Incorrect data input

 - Logical errors in the NC program

 - Contour elements that are impossible to machine

 - Incorrect use of touch probes

+- Hardware updates

-When an error occurs, the control displays it in red type in the header.
+When an error occurs, the control displays it in the header.

-The control uses different colors for different error classes:
+The control uses different icons and text colors for different error classes.